Who we are?

 Who we share your data with

 Data is shared with trusted WordPress compliant plugins, for added functionality to the directory.
-Data will never be shared to any other 3rd parties or commercial entities.
+Data will never be shared with any other 3rd parties or commercial entities.

 If you visit our login page, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.